Another proof of BEC in the GP-limit: Introduction

 The aim of the present work is to take a fresh look at the approach of BBCS, with the obvious difference that we treat the system in a grand-canonical way, inspired by Brietzke and Solovej \cite{BSo}.
 This allows us to conceptually simplify the approach of BBCS and additionally streamline the error estimates.
 A further advantage of this approach is that the emergence of the scattering length in the final result comes out automatically and does not have to be put in from the beginning.
-The smallness assumption of the interaction potential finally allows us to present a concise proof of BEC in the GP-limit with optimal error bounds.
+Thanks to the smallness assumption on the interaction potential we achieve to present a concise proof of BEC in the GP-limit with optimal error bounds.
 It should also be remembered that another advantage of the use of unitary rotations is the fact that one simultaneously produces precise upper and lower bounds.
-On the downside it is fair to mention that one needs regularity assumptions on the interaction $V$, excluding the hard-core potential which is included in the results \cite{LS1,NRS,F}.
+On the downside it is fair to mention that one needs regularity assumptions on the interaction $V$, excluding the hard-core potential which is included in the results \cite{LS1,NRS,F,NNRT}.
+The smallness assumption of the interaction potential simplifies our approach significantly.
+In \cite{ABS} Adhikari, Brennecke and Schlein managed to overcome the smallness condition by an independent argument, without relying on previous results \cite{LS1,NRS}, using additional cubic and quartic transformations, which makes the proof technically even harder than \cite{BBCS0,BBCS1}.
+This suggests that getting rid of this smallness condition, however, seems to be a major task within this approach.

 We consider a system of bosons in the Gross-Pitaevskii regime by means of the grand canonical Hamiltonian

 with $H_N = \bigoplus_{n=0}^\infty H_N^n$, where the $n$-particle Hamiltonian is given by

 $H_\mu$ is acting on the bosonic Fock space